-There are two main components to a TC warm core that are apparent from an example cross section through Hurricane Hilda in figure 1: a large-scale upper troposphere portion and a smaller-scale lower troposphere portion contained within the eye (Kidder et al. 2000).
-AMSU-A data for TC analysis are typically retrieved in the upper troposphere, due to the larger magnitude and horizontal extent of temperature anomalies seen in figure 1.
-However, in order to be consistent with the thermal information obtained from the PR in the hopes of synthesizing the information from both satellites, FLHs were retrieved from the AMSU-A data.
-These measurements are found in the middle troposphere where TC temperature anomalies expand outward from the eye regions due to the slope of isobaric height lines.
-Although AMSU-A FLHs will not detect as large of a thermal signal as the upper tropospheric warm core (UTWA), temperature anomalies of 5-6 K were observed at ~ 50 nm or more from the storm center through the relatively small eye of Hurricane Hilda in figure 1.
-In addition, small decreases in the magnitude of the UTWA will cause temperature anomalies to push outwards from the storm center due to an expanding eye diameter, allowing the AMSU-A to observe more of the thermal signal in the middle troposphere.
+There are two main components to a TC warm core that are apparent from an example cross section through Hurricane Hilda in Fig. 1: a largescale upper troposphere portion and a smaller-scale lower troposphere portion contained within the eye (Kidder et al. 2000).
+AMSU data for TC analysis are typically retrieved in the upper troposphere, due to the larger magnitude and horizontal I extent of temperature anomalies seen in figure 1.
+However, in order to be consistent with the thermal information obtained from the PR in the hopes of synthesizing the information from both satellites, FLHs were retrieved from the AMSU data.
+These measurements are found in the middle troposphere where TC temperature anomalies expand outward from the eye regions due to the slope of isobaric Although AMSU FLHs will not height lines. detect as large of a thermal signal as the upper tropospheric warm core (UTWA), temperature anomalies of 5-6 K were observed at ~50 nm or more from the storm center through the relatively small eye of Hurricane Hilda in Fig. 1.
+In addition, small decreases in the magnitude of the UTWA will cause temperature anomalies to push outwards from the storm center due to an expanding eye diameter, allowing the AMSU to observe more of the thermal signal in the middle troposphere.
 Physically, this expansion will occur with decreases in the intensity of the storm and more significantly during the ET process, which is of prime importance for the present study.
-NASA's QuikSCAT scatterometer, which provides fine resolution oceanic wind vectors, is an excellent tool for diagnosing the expansion of the eye diameter through the associated wind field and would provide useful information not only on when the AMSU-A will be able to resolve more of the thermal signal in TCs, but on analyzing ET impact variables as well.
-Future research will be devoted to studying the relationship between the QuikSCAT wind field structure surrounding ET cyclones and the rainfall enhancement typically observed with these systems.

 Figure 2.
-Perturbation freezing level heights in meters for a 250 km radius (black ellipse) at the time indicated in the figure.
+Perturbation bright band heights in meters for a 250 km radius (black ellipse) at the time indicated in the figure.
 Storm center indicated by an "X" with the arrow representing the storm motion vector.
 Colored circles mark the centers of the elliptical footprints from the TRMM PR.